The War of Eustrath: Plot

 The game takes place in a science fantasy setting, where two warring nations, Wefradian and Kradion, have gone to war over food shortages.
 The main character is Luke Bradferd, a Wefradian knight who pilots a giant robot called a GEAR.
 His GEAR becomes damaged and he is forced to stop in a small village, but it gets destroyed by enemy forces, and its inhabitants are kidnapped.
 He rescues a young woman named Tiana, and flees the town, meeting up with the rest of his military unit.

 In the course of the game, Luke and his unit discover an evil conspiracy behind the war and end up having to save the world.

 Reception

 The game's HD version received positive reception from critics, with an aggregate score of 83/100 on Metacritic.

 Bryan Grosnick of RPGFan rated the original version of the game 82/100, calling the story clichéd and poorly localized but that it was still one of the best SRPGs on the iPhone and an "excellent value".

 Jared Nelson of TouchArcade rated the HD version 80/100, calling the battles "excellent" and the story "compelling".

 Will Wilson of Pocket Gamer rated the HD version 6/10, calling the game "tedious" and "plodding" despite its "interesting battle mechanics".

 Origin

-The game is a copy of the game Battle of the Youstrass from 2001 created by Team Darkland.
+The game is an enhanced remake of the game Battle of the Youstrass from 2001 created by Team Darkland. iQubi was founded by former members of Team Darkland, who wished to make another attempt at the game after Battle of the Youstrass sold poorly.

 As of June 2021, The War of Eustrath is no longer available in the Apple App Store.